 Do you know what it means to “swipe right” on someone?
-Depending on your age and who is in your social circles, this phrase may mystify you or solicit a bit of a smile.
+Depending on your age and who is in your social circles, this phrase may mystify you or make you smile.

-“Swiping right” (or left) is a feature of Tinder, a dating app used to locate singles looking to connect.
+“Swiping right” (or left) is a feature of Tinder, a dating app used to find singles looking to connect.
 Users upload photos and profiles to the app, and other users “swipe right” if they like a photo, and “swipe left” to pass.
-When two people both swipe right on each other, they can then chat on Tinder, and possibly make arrangements to meet.
-The app also uses your phone’s GPS capacity to locate other users who are physically close to your location.
+When two people both swipe right on each other, they can then chat on Tinder, and arrange to meet.
+The app also uses your phone’s GPS feature to find other users who are physically close to your location.

 How are People Using Tinder?